Refrigerator Leaking Water? 9 Common Causes (and Solutions)

 Why Is My Refrigerator Leaking Water?

 The first step to solving the issue is identifying where the water is coming from.
 Is it dripping from the fridge ceiling?
 Is it pooling under the produce drawer?
-Unplug your fridge for safety, check various areas for leaking, and try any of the steps below that apply to your situation.
+Unplug your fridge for safety, check various areas to see if you can identify the source of the leak.
+Depending on where the water is coming from, try the fixes listed below to solve the problem:

 1. Blocked Condensation Drain